 Supported computing environment

-The PyPE Developer VM is supported on any platform supported by Oracle VirtualBox, Vagrant and a Subversion (SVN) client; that includes all reasonably current versions of Windows, MacOS X, Redhat Enterprise Linux, and Ubuntu, see the respective websites for details.
+The PyPE Developer VM is supported on any platform supported by Oracle VirtualBox, Vagrant and a Git client; that includes all reasonably current versions of Windows, MacOS X, Redhat Enterprise Linux, and Ubuntu.
+See the respective websites for details.
 Due to licensing restrictions, the VM may be installed only on UT-owned equipment.

 The PyPE Deployment Server is browser-based and supports Firefox, Safari, Chrome, and Internet Explorer.